oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

 # Send Microsoft Teams Notifications from Autonomous Database

 **Important:** This lab uses features which are not available on the Oracle LiveLabs Sandbox hosted environments (the Green button), and requires Microsoft Teams admin permissions.
-If you run this lab using a LiveLabs Sandbox environment, you can only review the steps and later practice the steps using your organization’s Microsoft Teams workspace.

 ## Introduction